pumeha/Flutter-Calculator/README.md

 # simple_calculator

-A simple calculator written in flutter project.
+A simple calculator written with flutter.